orbitalquark/textadept/docs/manual.md

 #### Installation

 Installing Textadept is simple and easy.
 You do not need administrator privileges.
-On Windows, Linux, and BSD, simply unpack the archive anywhere.
+On Windows and Linux, simply unpack the archive anywhere.
 On macOS, unpack the archive and move *Textadept.app* to your user or system *Applications/* directory like any other macOS application.
 The macOS archive also contains a *ta* script for launching Textadept from the command line.
 You can put this script somewhere in your `$PATH` (e.g. */usr/local/bin/*), but this is completely optional.

-If you downloaded Textadept's extra set of modules, you can unpack its contents into Textadept's directory (thus merging the *modules/* directories) on Windows, Linux, and BSD.
+If you downloaded Textadept's extra set of modules, you can unpack its contents into Textadept's directory (thus merging the *modules/* directories) on Windows and Linux.
 On macOS, it is recommended to create a *~/.textadept/* directory (if it does not already exist) and unpack the modules there (thus creating or merging the *modules/* directory).

 **Note:** Textadept generally does not auto-load [modules](#modules), so you will need to load